nilsherzig/LLocalSearch/README.md

 ## What it is

-This is a completly locally running meta search engine using LLM Agents.
+This is a completely locally running meta search engine using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress of the agents and the final answer.
 No OpenAI or Google API keys are needed.

 Here is a video of it in action, running completely locally (don't worry I'm working on a dark mode):